Suplmnt

 A rumor from the mountains

 The story begins in the Pamir–Alay ranges of Uzbekistan, where Ajuga turkestanica grows among rocks and wind—its Uzbek folk names and uses recorded in ethnobotanical notes and even cosmetics patents that describe it as a tonic herb brewed as tea[12][15].
-Decades later, bodybuilders would search this plant for a molecule named turkesterone, part of a wider family called ecdysteroids.
+Decades later, bodybuilders would this plant for a molecule named turkesterone, part of a wider family called ecdysteroids.
 These are the hormones that help insects molt; some plants make them as a clever deterrent to hungry bugs.

 The twist: spinach enters the chat